heydoctor/synaptik/README.md

 ## Usage

-Begin by creating your first store, which extends from `Store`
+Begin by creating your first store, which extends from `Store`:

 ```js
 import { Store } from 'revault';